mattmc3/string.zsh/README.md

 In Zsh you can left pad strings using the `l:expr::string1::string2:` syntax.
 Similarly, right padding is done by changing the leading `l` to an `r` like this `r:expr::string1::string2:`.
 This is described in the [Expansion Flags][2] section of the Zsh docs.

-This can be confusing, so let's look at a simple example.
+This can be confusing, so let's look at a some examples.

 ```zsh
 % str="abc"